constpetrov/constpetrov.github.io/_posts/2019-03-15-Working-From-Home-Practical-Results.md

 layout: post
 date: 2019-03-15
 tags: [work, remote]
+title: Working from home part time for a month - results
 ---
 # So we were working from home.
 All of us.
 Me, my peers.
 Even our manager!
 People from other teams also.